sergeyk/vislab/tasks.md

 - abstract classifier/regression metrics into own module, and call them from vw.

-- plot confusion matrix for the wikipaintings styles and send email to jessica
-    - idea: confusion matrix plotted vs confidence in the time dimension

 - do I need to use the same test set for all classes?